-Zelos has ranked in the top 10 of every single official popularity poll Namco Bandai has done except for the seventh poll (in which he ranked in 11th place).
+Zelos has ranked in the top 10 of every single official popularity poll Bandai Namco Entertainment has done except for the seventh poll (in which he ranked in 11th place).

 Outside of Japan, at least, both Kratos and Sheena have formidable fanbases.
 Especially Kratos.

 Kratos gets quite a bit of this in Japan, too.
 He ranked 3rd in the first official Tales Character Poll and won the following poll, an honor that only Leon, Yuri, and Ludger have ever shared.
 Even though Kratos has not made the top three since the year he placed first, he continues to place consistently high on the list.